corralm/yc-scraper/README.md

 # Y Combinator Directory Scraper

 I built YC-Scraper to create a dataset of all the companies in the [Y Combinator directory](https://www.ycombinator.com/companies/).
-In this directory, you can search for companies by industry, region, company size, and more.
+You can search for companies by industry, region, company size, and more in this directory.

 ## About Y Combinator